Switch from EveryDollar to Spendify

 - You prefer zero-based budgeting where every dollar is assigned a job before the month starts

-The Dave Ramsey Approach — and Its Limits
+The Dave Ramsey Approach and Its Limits

 EveryDollar is built around Dave Ramsey’s baby steps framework, and for many people, that structure has been genuinely life-changing.
 The zero-based budget is simple: every dollar gets a job before the month starts.
 The debt snowball gives you quick wins by knocking out small balances first.
 The community and Financial Peace University courses provide motivation and accountability.

 But the Ramsey method is a philosophy, not a calculator.
 EveryDollar doesn’t show you your debt-free date.
 It doesn’t let you compare snowball against avalanche to see which saves more interest.
 It doesn’t let you model what happens if you throw your bonus at your highest-APR card instead of your smallest balance.
-If you want data-driven debt planning, you need more than motivation — you need math.
+If you want data-driven debt planning, you need more than motivation.
+You need math.

 One Strategy vs Every Strategy